TheoriseConcepts/ISRTCorne/doc/buildguide.md

 # Build Guide

 Welcome to my build guide for the corne keyboard!
-In this guide I will outline the stes required to build your own custom keyboard.
+In this guide I will outline the steps required to build your own custom keyboard.
 I've tried to make it as budget friendly as possible, however it turns out that building your own keyboard is a lengthy and pricey task.
-If you're a beginner looking to enter the world of ergonomical split mechanical keyboards, then I'd 100% recomend diving in and giving it a go.
+If you're a beginner looking to enter the world of ergonomically split mechanical keyboards, then I'd 100% recommend diving in and giving it a go.

-Firstly, read the [parts list](https://github.com/theoriseconcepts/ISRTCorne/branch/main/doc/partslist.md) and make sure that you have the neccesary parts and tools.
+Firstly, read the [parts list](https://github.com/theoriseconcepts/ISRTCorne/blob/main/doc/partslist.md) and make sure that you have the necessary parts and tools.

-There are lots of helpful build guides on github and youtube, so if you need more information to help you than I provide, don't hesitate to explore elsewhere and let me know what I'm missing.
+There are lots of helpful build guides on GitHub and YouTube, so if you need more information to help you than I provide, don't hesitate to explore elsewhere and let me know what I'm missing.

 # Steps